It’s easy to go overboard with virtual staging. You can avoid that by following these virtual staging rules.

-The technique involves adding virtually designed furniture, appliances, and accents in a high-quality image of a vacant interior space.
-As a real estate photographer, adding virtual staging to your menu of services can help make you a one-stop shop for all your clients’ real estate marketing needs.
+The technique involves adding virtually designed furniture, appliances, and accents in a high-quality image of vacant interior space.
+As a real estate photographer, adding virtual staging to your menu of services can help make you a one-stop-shop for all your clients’ real estate marketing needs.

-Virtual staging is in the same wheelhouse of computer aided design (CAD).
-And when it comes to this type of graphic design, there’s a natural tendency to go overboard, whether it’s the client’s instruction or designer’s intuition.
+Virtual staging is in the same wheelhouse of computer-aided design (CAD).
+And when it comes to this type of graphic design, there’s a natural tendency to go overboard, whether it’s the client’s instruction or the designer’s intuition.

 Here are 5 basic but essential virtual staging rules that you and your virtual stager need to be aware of.

 1. Match the style of furnishings with the theme of the room